alptium/alptium.github.io/English/Basic-mathematical-operators.md

 		System.out.println("Difference is: " + a);
 ```

 **Task 3:** Make a calculator which will do multiplication of two variables.
-For this operation we will use the word 'product' for this operation:
+For this operation we will use the word 'product':

 ```